 If you are perimenopausal or menopausal, before resorting to HRT, there are many steps you can take to help yourself manage symptoms of hormonal shifts.
 Click here to download the Sleepability e-book ‘How to Manage your Menopause Naturally’

-Each Programme has been designed to offer clients three flexible treatment plans which are the culmination of my experience of working with clients.
+Each package has been designed to offer clients three flexible treatment plans which are the culmination of my experience of working with clients.
 Expert case taking will identify any potential causative factors and lead to a bespoke treatment plan using proven natural remedies and relaxation techniques.
-The Programmes focus on gently easing your body off of red alert as, only then, will you relax and be able to sleep again, naturally.
-Each Programme provides the time and space for you to share your case safely and confidentially with me.
+The SleepBundles focus on gently easing your body off of red alert as, only then, will you relax and be able to sleep again, naturally.
+Each package provides the time and space for you to share your case safely and confidentially with me.

-Meantime, why not sign up for my Top Tips for Natural Sleep, here
+Meantime, for general tips on how you can sleep better and perhaps improve your partner’s sleep too, sign up for my Top Tips for Natural Sleep, here.

-5 Sood, A et al, 2007: ‘Use of complementary and alternative medicine treatments by patients with obstructive sleep apnea hypopnea syndrome – https://pubmed.ncbi.nlm.nih.gov/17993037/
+5 Sood, A et al, 2007: ‘Use of complementary and alternative medicine treatments by patients with obstructive sleep apnea hypopnea syndrome Paper

 12 Walker, Matthew, 2018: ‘Why We Sleep’ – Penguin ISBN-10: 9780141983769; ISBN-13: 978-0141983769